Student Affairs Awards

 Eligibility Requirements:

-• Any person, department, unit, division that has worked and/or collaborated with Student Affairs at the University of Wisconsin-Madison.
+• Nominations can be any person, department, unit, or division outside of Student Affairs that has worked and/or collaborated with a Student Affairs employee or department.

 Recipients will be evaluated based on evidence of one or more of the following:

-• Built and sustained a strong partnership between own areas of work and within Student Affairs.
+• Built and sustained a strong partnership between own areas of work and Student Affairs.

 • A realization that “how” they do their work is often more important than “what” they do.